Durable building materials for commercial construction

 Construction foam for building

-building (Photo from iStock)
+Durable building materials for commercial construction (Photo from iStock)

 To prevent air intrusion and offer thermal insulation, buildings use this plastic foam material.
-Polystyrene and polyurethane foam that is injected between cement, wood, and other concrete forms are two popular types of concrete foam.

 Glass

-building (Photo from iStock)
+Durable building materials for commercial construction (Photo from iStock)

 Reference: